OpenTranslationBible/open-bible/en-GB/43.John/md/john-08.md

 ## John 8:41

-You are doing the works of your own father.”
+You are following the ways of your own father.”
 “We are not illegitimate children,” they protested.
 “The only Father we have is God Himself.”

 ## John 8:42